Nene-S/Nene-S/README.md

 <ul>

   <li>
-    ⚡I'm a Data Scientist/Analyst with bold ideas backed up by data.
+    ⚡I'm a Machine Learning Engineer/ Data Analyst with bold ideas.
   </li>
   <li>
     💻 A technical writer with a strong commitment to quality